 Historically creative output does not correlate with how voice hearers are seen today.
 We know Sir Isaac Newton (scientist), Buddy Bolden (inventor of jazz), Vaslav Nijinsky (ballet dancer and choreographer) and John Nash (Nobel Prize winning

 Mathematician) journeyed similar existences and lived with voices.
 All being labelled with what the medical profession would call ‘Schizophrenia’.

-Today, James fuses the surreal nature of schizophrenia/voice hearing with everyday narratives about the lives of people living in the UK and other western countries.
+Today, James fuses the surreal nature of voice hearing (With diagnoses of Schizophrenia) with everyday narratives about the lives of people living in the UK and other western countries.
 His investigations continue with self-reflection and research.
 Beginning with a seed of an idea his studio practice involves collaborative working with a team of ethical filmmakers, producers, artists/creatives and actors to realise his work.
 James’ early experiences of life led to a challenging journey through the education system, not beginning his studies in earnest until his early twenties.
 By that time James had built up a wealth of unconventional experiences which in part informs his current practice.

 social media and axis platform

 James paddock’s History and today

 1996-99 Cardiff School of Art and Design, B.A.
 Fine Arts, 2:1 (Hons)

 2023 – present, The University of Southampton, Doctorate in Psychology, Expert by Experience staff member: Duties include teaching/lecturing, being on interview panels and helping to shape trainee research projects.

 2022 – 2023 Peer Critiquing Sessions for Artquest (University of the Arts London)

 2016 – present, Co-writes courses and co-facilitates courses for the NHS, Mental Health Recovery College